A Radio Source Coincident with the Superluminous Supernova PTF10hgi: Evidence for a Central Engine and an Analogue of the Repeating FRB121102?: Origin of the Radio Emission

 In the context of an off-axis jet origin for the radio emission, we constrain the required combination of jet energy and CSM density by generating a grid of afterglow models for viewing angles of $30^\circ$, $60^{\circ}$, and $90^{\circ}$ using the two-dimensional relativistic hydrodynamical code {\tt Boxfit v2} \citep{vanEerten2012}.
 We assume a CSM with constant density ($n$), a jet opening angle of $10^\circ$, and microphysical parameters of $\epsilon_e=0.1$, $\epsilon_B=0.01$, and $p=2.5$, typical of LGRBs (e.g., \citealt{Curran2010,Laskar2013,Wang2015,Laskar2016,Alexander2017}).
 The results are summarized in Figure~\ref{fig:jets}.
 We find that the observed flux density can be reproduced for an isotropic equivalent jet energy $E_{\rm iso} \sim (3-5)\times 10^{53}$ erg and a wide range of CSM densities ($n\sim 10^{-3} - 10^2 \ \rm cm^{-3}$, depending on the viewing angle).
 The corresponding beaming corrected energy is $\sim (5-8)\times 10^{51}$ erg.

 Previous radio searches for off-axis jets in SLSNe have yielded only non-detections (e.g., \citealt{Coppejans2018,Nicholl2018b}), ruling out the presence of jets with an energy scale similar to the one required for PTF10hgi (Figure~\ref{fig:jets}).
 Even relative to the sample of LGRBs, an off-axis jet in PTF10hgi would be among the most energetic observed to date (Figure~\ref{fig:jets}), although we note that the large inferred energies are consistent with the ultra-long GRB 111209A \citep{Stratta2013}, which has been argued to be associated with the supernova SN2011kl \citep{Greiner2015}.
-Thus, based on the lack of previous evidence for similarly powerful jets in SLSNe, and the large inferred energy relative to most LGRBs, we conclude that an off-axis jet is an unlikely explanation, although it would be the first evidence for such an outflow in a SLSN if this was indeed the case, and would directly implicate a central engine as the energy source of the explosion.
+Thus, based on the lack of previous evidence for similarly powerful jets in SLSNe, and the large inferred energy relative to most LGRBs, we conclude that an off-axis jet would be unusual.
+Nevertheless, it would be the first evidence for such an outflow in a SLSN if this was indeed the case, and would directly implicate a central engine as the energy source of the explosion.

 On the other hand, we note that for the explosion parameters of PTF10hgi \citep{Nicholl2017b}, the analysis of \citet{Margalit2018c} indicates that for a $10^\circ$ jet to break out of the SN ejecta requires a minimal energy of $E_{\rm iso}\gtrsim 2\times 10^{53}$ erg.
 That the inferred energy of the jet from our analysis above is a factor of $2-3$ times higher than this threshold value indicates at least a self-consistency to the jet scenario.
 Furthermore, the allowed jet energies and CSM densities are consistent with the inferred afterglow parameters for the extragalactic transient FIRST J141918.9+394036 ($E_{\rm iso} = 2\times 10^{53}$ erg and $n=10 \ \rm cm^{-3}$) which is also located in a dwarf galaxy \citep{Law2018}.
 The discovery of jetted emission from PTF10hgi would thus favor the hypothesis that the observed radio emission from FIRST J141918.9+394036 is due to a SLSN.